 Why Employees Resist Mandatory RTO Policies

-- Commuting Stress: Workers spend an average of 50 minutes commuting daily, leading to burnout and dissatisfaction.
+Workers spend an average of 50 minutes commuting daily, leading to burnout and dissatisfaction. - Work-Life Balance:

-- Work-Life Balance: Hybrid work allows employees to spend more time with family, reducing stress and increasing job satisfaction.
+Hybrid work allows employees to spend more time with family, reducing stress and increasing job satisfaction. - Productivity Gains:

 - Citigroup embraced hybrid work, allowing employees two remote days per week, leading to higher retention and job satisfaction.